 Proposals to the NIH must be submitted for review and institutional approval through SPO.
-SPO accepts proposals to the NIH using Phoebe, the UC Berkeley system for proposal approvals and routing from departments and units to SPO and the Industry Alliances Office.
+SPO accepts proposals to the NIH using Phoebe Proposal, the UC Berkeley system for proposal approvals and routing from departments and units to SPO and the Industry Alliances Office.

-After preparing the NIH proposal according to Grants.gov requirements, the PI should work with his or her department/CSS research administrator to submit the proposal to SPO through Phoebe.
+After preparing the NIH proposal according to Grants.gov requirements, the PI should work with his or her BRS/Department Research Administrator to submit the proposal to SPO through Phoebe.